-The Natural Medicines Comprehensive Database rates the effectiveness of natural substances based on scientific evidence, dividing current knowledge into 7 categories ranging from “effective” to “insufficient evidence to rate.”
+The Natural Medicines Comprehensive Database rates the effectiveness of natural substances based on scientific evidence, dividing current knowledge into 7 categories ranging from “effective” to “insufficient evident to rate.”
 The Database has assigned ZINC the following ratings:

 Likely effective for…

 - Diarrhea.
 Given orally, zinc reduces the duration and severity of diarrhea in malnourished or zinc-deficient children.
 Administering supplements to undernourished women during pregnancy and for one month postpartum reduces diarrhea in infants during the first year of life.